Podkosa/poll_test/README.md

 1) Make sure the latest Python 3 version is installed
 2) (Optionally) create a virtual environment
-3) Set environmental variable SECRET_KEY to a sutable key
+3) Set environmental variable SECRET_KEY to a suitable key
 4) From command line in the root directory, run the following commands: pip install -r requirements.txt  #installs the needed dependancies python manage.py createsuperuser #follow the prompts to set a user, which will be used for admin login page